Using the Prusa MK3S 3D Printer

 The 3D object to be printed must be saved as an STL file.
 There are various digital art programs that create STL files.
 We use Blender, a free, open-source software platform that is great for students, because of its accessibility, easy installation and ability to run on a wide variety of computers.

 Another bit of required software is a slicer, which translates STL files into instructions called g-code that the printer can understand.
 Prusa has a free slicer that is easy to use, and which fixes or compensates for design errors.
-It’s available from www.prusa3d.com.
+It’s available from the Prusa Research website.

 The printer uses spools of filament for printing.
 For refills, use any PLA, AB or PTEG filament, all of which are easy to find online.
 (Prusa sells its own on its website.)

-If you want to learn more about creating 3D objects, visit www.pinnguaq.com for lesson plans on Blender.
+If you want to learn more about creating 3D objects, check out Pinnguaq’s lesson plans on Blender.